 Take Your Child To See The Orthodontist By Age 7.

-Excellent oral health infers not only healthy teeth and gums, but also proper growth and development of the jaws and a healthy bite.
+Excellent oral health infers not only healthy teeth and gums but also proper growth and development of the jaws and a healthy bite.
 This is where the orthodontist comes in.
-The American Association of Orthodontists advises that your child be seen by the orthodontist, no later than their 7th birthday.
+The American Association of Orthodontists advises that your child is seen by the orthodontist, no later than their 7th birthday.